kaymmm/wheniwasbad/README.md

 v3.0

+* Bumped version number to 3 to indicate consistency with Bootstrap version numbering
 * Upgraded to Bootstrap 3.0.
 If you have existing content that relies on the Bootstrap 2.3 scaffolding, please check the Bootstrap documentation for information about migrating.
 THINGS WILL BREAK
 * Upgraded to the new Redux Framework 3.0.
 Options page might still be buggy as a result.
 * Overhauled the page template system to allow flexible sidebars on any page
 * Added custom metabox API to make it easier to add new page metaboxes in the future
 * Added new navwalker class for Bootstrap 3.0 menus.
 New system (and BS3.0) only supports a single child level even though this isn't technically WP compliant.
 * Added blueimp Gallery module for gallery shortcodes
-* Upgraded font-awesome
+* Switched from font-awesome to the native Boostrap Glyphicons
-* Bumped version number to 3 to indicate consistency with Bootstrap version numbering
+* Added a blank page template that has no containers (for totally customized Bootstrap page layouts)
+* Added jumbotron customizability at the page level using metabox options
+* Added a Table of Contents page type that uses the tocify jQuery script to generate a table of contents from headers within a page
+* Updated a bunch of styles for Bootstrap 3
+* Added an optional debug mode within the theme's backend that use the WP-Less plugin to generate css at runtime (requires the plugin to be activated for it to work)
+* Started adding and updating the Options panel to include new options and improve functionality of existing options.
+Not all options are functional yet...

 v1.3.3